 Chaos squints a round eye.
 “Didn’t you just tell me to get u-”

 Chaos laughs in a way that sends a chill down each and every one of the operator’s spines, but he relents and takes to his knees with a stupidly-wide, head-accommodating grin.

-“Tell me, do you whim about legendary murderers often?” he asks to the lieutenant, who Chaos can see is not shaking from behind his cover.
+“Tell me, do you whim about legendary murderers like this often?” he asks the lieutenant, who Chaos can see is now shaking from behind his cover.